-Intervention is carried out by the school and is 'additional to or different from' the usual differentiated curriculum; it is mapped out by teachers and support staff, in conjunction with the Inclusion Manager and Head.
+Intervention is carried out by the school and is 'additional to or different from' the usual differentiated curriculum; it is mapped out by teachers and support staff, in conjunction with the SENDCo and Head.
 It can take the form of:

-- using different learning materials in the classroom - making reasonable adjustments within the physical environment - making reasonable adjustments to routines - Support Staff in the classroom - a more focused level of support in a small group withdrawn from the class - focused work to be completed at home
+- Using different learning materials in the classroom - Making reasonable adjustments within the physical environment - Making reasonable adjustments to routines - Support Staff in the classroom - A more focused level of support in a small group withdrawn from the class - Focused work to be completed at home

-Head of Primary: Elissa Vigus
+Headteacher: Elissa Vigus

-- Supporting all members of the school community to ensure the needs of all children are met. - Providing professional guidance to colleagues and working closely with staff, parents and other agencies. - Writing the SEND Information Report, in conjunction with the SENDCo and Pastoral Lead, which MUST be published on the setting website and updated annually
+- Supporting all members of the school community to ensure the needs of all children are met. - Providing professional guidance to colleagues and working closely with staff, parents and other agencies. - Writing the SEND Information Report, in conjunction with the SENDCo, which MUST be published on the setting website and updated annually